Tséyíkʼáán ~ Comb Ridge

 ~Select arrow for location key~

-The most prominent section lies towards the north, where for about 30 miles, the faultline reaches heights of 700 feet above the surroundings and is characterized by gently sloping ground to the east, formed by the top of a layer of white Navajo sandstone inclined at 20°, and by an unbroken line of sheer cliffs to the west, where several of the underlying strata are exposed, most visibly the red Wingate sandstone.
+The most prominent segment of Comb Ridge lies to the north, where, for about 30 miles, the faultline ascends to heights of 700 feet above its surroundings.
+Here, the landscape unfolds with a gentle slope to the east, characterized by the uppermost layer of inclined white Navajo sandstone, gracefully inclined at an angle of 20°.
+To the west, an unbroken succession of sheer cliffs emerges, exposing various underlying strata, most notably the striking red Wingate sandstone.

 ~Select arrow for location key~